Richard Clayton (Irish judge): Father Sheehy

 Clayton is mainly remembered for presiding over the trial of Nicholas Sheehy, parish priest of Clogheen, County Tipperary on a charge of being accessory to the murder of John Bridge, at the Clonmel Assizes in March 1766.
 The trial "became proverbial in Ireland for injustice".
 Sheehy, a noted opponent of the Penal Laws, had already been unsuccessfully prosecuted for conspiracy and high treason.
 There is little doubt that the prosecution witnesses, many of whom had testified against him before, were lying.
 Sheehy had a good alibi for the time of the alleged murder: indeed it is very doubtful that there was a murder at all, since there was no corpse, and the Crown produced no evidence that Bridge was dead.
 On hearing the death sentence pronounced, Sheehy's counsel told the judge and jury that "if there was any justice they would all die roaring."
-It has however been argued that Clayton in his summing-up actually leaned towards an acquittal.
+It has, however, been argued that Judge Clayton in his summing-up actually leaned towards recommending that the jury return with an acquittal.
+Instead, Fr.
 Sheehy was hanged on 15 March.